 Start with figuring out what you can afford, and if the answer is “nothing” then that’s ok – most of our Creators aren’t primarily motivated by making money so skip the rest of this tip and post your Project!

 Secondly, think about what costs a Creator might incur in helping you.
 Creators pay an annual subscription of £60 (from 1 September 2019, following our free access period after we launched).
-So if a Creator works on one project a month (say) then their subscription cost relating to that project is £5.
-They might also incur travel and consumables costs which will vary widely by project.
-If you want to get a rough figure for these costs then one idea is to message a Creator who has completed a similar project and ask for their estimate.
+So if a Creator works on one pProject a month (say) then their subscription cost relating to that Project is £5.
+They might also incur travel and consumables costs which will vary widely by Project.
+If you want to get a rough figure for these costs then one idea is to message a Creator who has completed a similar Project and ask for their estimate.

 Lastly, look at what other Explorers are offering for similar Projects (or have offered in the past for completed Projects).